OccultParrot/OccultParrot/README.md

 Here are a few projects I'm actively working on and excited about:

--   [**Pagget**](https://github.com/OccultParrot/Pagget): A custom Discord bot designed specifically for a Path of Titans community server.
-This project has been a fantastic opportunity to dive back into Discord bot development.
+-   [**AnthraSheets**]([https://github.com/OccultParrot/anthra-sheets](https://github.com/OccultParrot/AnthraSheets)): A website I wrote for the Anthrax path of titans server to simplify the logging of characters
 -   [**Pixel Planet**](https://github.com/OccultParrot/pixel-planet): A procedural pixel art planet generator!
 Using shaders and Godot I am using a lot of fun math I dont usually have a reason to use.
 ---